Servostar/dhbw-abb-typst-template/src/pages/prerelease-note.typ

   #if text.lang == "de" [
     handelt es sich _nicht_ um die fertige Fassung.
 Das Dokument kann Inhaltliche-, Grammatikalische- sowie Format-Fehler enthalten.
 Das Dokument ist im Rahmen der Aufgabenstellung von Seiten der #author.university nicht zur Bewertung freigegeben und ein anderer Verwendungszweck als eine Vorschau ist nicht gestattet.
   ] else if text.lang == "en" [
-    is _not_ the final version.
-The document may contain content, grammatical and format errors.
-The document is not released for evaluation by #author.university within the scope of the assignment and any use other than a preview is not permitted.
+    is not the final version.
+The document may contain errors in content, grammar and formatting.
+The document may not be released for evaluation to #author.university as part of the assignment, and any use other than a preview is not permitted.
   ]

   #v(1em)